 Red is attention-grabbing and conveys liveliness and passion.
 The organic edge of the circular icon resembles a tree trunk and neatly frames the images of woodworking tools.
 The rounded icon is complemented by the subtle curved details and sharp terminals of the Cinzel typeface.

 This borderless square icon resembles both tree rings and a fingerprint, suggesting that your products are handmade and unique.
 The Ubuntu typeface adds to the unassuming sense of the design and complements the linework in the icon.
 The brown palette speaks to the earthiness of your materials.

-The green color palette conveys calmness and earthiness and allows the charcoal saw to pop in the icon.
+The green color palette conveys calmness and earthiness, allowing the charcoal saw to pop in the icon.
 This solid symbol creates a clear visual identity for your woodworking business.
 The capitalized Saira Condensed typeface adds to the structure and boldness of the design.

 The border in the icon resembles the cross-section of a tree trunk.
-This frames the crossed tools, which create a sense of precision and skill by forming an "X." The Staatliches typeface picks up on both the curved and rigid lines in the icon while the blue coloring ads a sense of professionalism..
+This frames the crossed tools, which create a sense of precision and skill by forming an "X." The Staatliches typeface picks up on both the curved and rigid lines in the icon, while the blue coloring adds a sense of professionalism.

 This simple design forgoes the use of the icon to champion your woodworking name.
 The brown background creates a sense of earthiness, quality, and security, allowing the white text to stand out.
 The subtle character quirks of the Changa typeface create an intriguing but sophisticated impression.